annnnnnat/GamingShiba-ContractsAuditChanges/README.md

 6. Inital Supply //

 7.Reliance on third-parties

-Third-parties can be modified by the owner in intentions to keep the token safe.
+Third-parties can be modified by the Owner in intentions to keep the token safe.